 B. The Service, in identifying resources for providing reasonable accommodations, must exhaust all USMS sources of funding before rendering any determination that an accommodation presents an undue hardship.
-The Service must include the entire Department of Justice when considering sources of funding available to the USMS.
-Further, the USMS may seek assistance through other independent sources (See Appendix I for additional resources).
+Further, the USMS Office may seek assistance through other independent sources (See Appendix I for additional resources).